Total positive influence domination on weighted networks: Greedy algorithms

 \section{Greedy algorithms}

-In this section, we consider greedy techniques for approximately solving the minimum weighted alpha-rate dominating set problem.
-We denote with $\bar{d}_v$ and $w_v$ the closed degree (degree plus one, including a vertex itself) and the weight of a vertex $v\in V$ respectively.
-All the vertices that $v$ is connected to together with $v$ are called the closed neighbourhood of $v$ and denoted with $N[v]$.

-The Algorithm~1 below describes a generic greedy algorithm to find a low-weighted alpha-rate dominating set $D$.
+In this section, we consider two greedy techniques for solving the minimum weighted total positive influence dominating set problem.
+The Algorithm~1 below describes a generic greedy algorithm to find MWTPIDS, where we assign a cost function $g$ (defined on the next page) to all nodes according to their weight and degree, and select the nodes with minimal cost to be in the dominating set.

-As is expected with a greedy process, this does not necessarily yield the optimal solution.
-We consider and implement three different strategies on initial selection of vertices to be added to the $\alpha$-rate dominating set.
-Those are: \begin{description} \item[S1:] sorting vertices in vertex weight ascending order; \item[S2:] sorting by using a combination of degree and sum of weights of closed neighbourhoods, thus sorting in $\frac{w_v}{\bar{d}_v}$ ascending order; \item[S3:] sorting in $\frac{w_v}{w_{N[v]}}$ ascending order, where $w_{v}$ is the weight, and $w_{N[v]}$ is the sum of weights of the neighbourhood for vertex $v$. \end{description} The first strategy S1 focuses on optimising weight only.
-The second strategy S2 tries to balance minimising weight with minimising the size of the dominating set.
-Finally, the third strategy S3 is based on reasoning that it should be beneficial to take `light' vertices with `heavy' neighbourhoods as then less heavy neighbours will be needed in the dominating set.
+As expected with a greedy process, this does not necessarily yield the optimal solution.
+We consider and implement two different strategies of cost computation, that determines the nodes added to the dominating set.
+Those are: \begin{description} \item[$S1$:] $c_v=d_v-n$, where $n$ is the number of $v$'s neighbours that are in $D$ or dominated, and the cost $g(v)=\frac{w_v}{c_v}$, thus the nodes with large degree (discounting for neighbours that are already in domination set or dominated), but smaller weight are picked up first; \item[$S2$:]$c_v=\sum_{u \in N(v)\setminus{D\cup S}} w_u$, $g(v)=\frac{w_v}{c_v}$ ($S$ are the dominated nodes), hence the nodes with smaller weight and large neighbourhood weight are picked up first (again, we discount for neighbours already in $D$ or dominated). \end{description} The first strategy $S1$ tries to balance minimising weight with the minimising the size of a dominating set.
+The second strategy $S2$ is based on reasoning that it should be beneficial to take `light' nodes with `heavy' neighbourhoods as then less heavy neighbours will be needed in the dominating set.
+In both cases when we calculate cost-functions, we are not considering nodes already in dominating set or dominated.